erikzwik/Neuroscience-and-Dynamics/README.md

 # Structure

 There will be three folders: "neuroscience", "dynamics" and "personal".
-In the folders there will be subfolders for python tasks called "Coding tasks", and another called "misc" for various other things.
+In the folders there will be subfolders for python tasks called "coding", and another called "misc" for various other things.
 I will mainly use python, but might also use other languages as I find suitable or which I'd like to invest more time into learning.
 MATLAB, LUA and perhaps C/C++ are likely contenders.
 In each main folder I will have a document which updates weekly together with the analysis.
 This will probably be written in latex.